Stella Maxwell Gets Flirty In Just Thong Bikini Bottoms In Sexy New Video

-Stella Maxwell took to her Instagram page today to share a sexy new video with her five million followers.
-She rocked only thong bikini bottoms and showcased her trim physique in the clip.
+Stella Maxwell took to her Instagram page today to share a sexy new video with her 5 million followers.
+She was clad in nothing but thong bikini bottoms, showcasing her trim physique in the clip.

-There was a video filter that duplicated the video of Stella multiple times — there was a static image of her in the center, and the rest of the frame moved clockwise in a hypnotic way.
+There was a filter that duplicated the model’s video multiple times — this included a static image of her in the center as the rest of the frame moved clockwise in a hypnotic way.

-At the beginning of the clip, she was seen moving her hands around the water beside her as she was partially submerged in what looked like a pool.
+At the beginning of the clip, Stella moved her hands around the water beside her as she was partially submerged in what looked like a pool.
 She glanced away from the camera and her blond hair that she wore down glowed in the light.
 The model then sat down before making a dramatic move as she threw her head to the right side.
 Her face was visible for the first time, and her bare chest was also on show as she seemingly went topless.

-She then sat up and placed her hands on the side of the pool that had rock inlays.
+Stella then sat up and placed her hands on the side of the pool, which had rock inlays.
 She leaned back slightly as she looked over her right shoulder before the video ended.

-Throughout the video, her bare booty was hard to miss as she rocked a revealing pair of bikini bottoms.
+Throughout the clip, her bare booty was hard to miss as she rocked a revealing pair of bikini bottoms.
 They were a dark color with two cutouts on the back that added to the flirty vibes.

-Her makeup application and accessories were hard to discern, along with the exact details of her backdrop.
+Stella’s makeup application and accessories were hard to discern, along with the exact details of her backdrop.
 None of that seemed to faze her followers, however, and the update has been viewed over 154,200 times in the first three hours since it went live.

 Many followers headed to the comments section to send their love to Stella.